syncfusion-content/javascript-docs/js/api/ejSchedule.md

 * false

-When set to true, enables the loading of Schedule appointments based on the user demand.
+When set to true, enables the loading of Schedule appointments based on your demand.
 With this load on demand concept, the data consumption of the Schedule can be limited.

 #### Example

-To enable the load on demand functionality for the Scheduler,
+To enable the load on demand functionality for Schedule,

 {% highlight html %}